wing5wong/artisan-whs-static/source/_news/2019-10-14_chess-tournaments-catch-up.md

 show_in_slider: true
 date: 2019-10-14T00:10:23.821Z
 ---
 The end of last term was a big one for the Chess Club, starting out with a regional tournament for individual players on Thursday 26 September.
 This was a great day out against some of the best chess players Whanganui has to offer, leading to a lot of challenging games.
-In the end we had one placing, with **Victor Xie taking 3rd place in the Under 16 bracket.**

-Our other individual players where Luke Pearson, Shae Kairau, Dekin Chadfield and Sam Gray.
+In the end we had one placing, with **Victor Xie taking 3rd place in the Under 16 bracket.**  Our other individual players where Luke Pearson, Shae Kairau, Dekin Chadfield and Sam Gray.

 The day ended with everyone playing games against a tag-team of a chess grandmaster and an Oceanic champion.
 While it is safe to say that no one won, this was a lot of fun and a highlight to the day.

-Only two days later, our A Team - Luke Pearson, Shae Kairau, Dekin Chadfield, and Victor Xie - headed down to Palmerston North for the national competition.
+Only two days later, our A Team - Luke Pearson, Shae Kairau, Dekin Chadfield and Victor Xie - headed down to Palmerston North for the national competition.
 We put a good fight and won several games individually, but ultimately couldn’t hold our own at a national level.
 That being said, the team is more motivated than ever to get study and practice in and come again next year.

 _Mr Tim Sutherland
 Teacher in Charge_